cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 The `validate_application_identity` function will validate that the Azure VM can authenticate with Conjur based on information extracted from the provided Azure token.
-The process of validating the Azure resource identity differs, depending on the identity assigned to the Azure resource.
-Because of this, we need to handle each case differently.
-The two types of identities that can be assigned to an
-Azure resource include the following:

-1. system-assigned identity

-1. user-assigned identity

 Proposed validation flow is as followings: